-The theoretical framework that is the basis for this study (shown below) has its origins in Susceptible-Infection-Susceptible/Recovery (SIS/SIR) models developed for terrestrial systems.
-This framework identifies transmission pathways that are critical to the transition between point-source and non-point-source transmission dynamics, and focuses on the relationships between infective dose, infective particle concentration and flux, host population density, and within-population disease susceptibility.
+The theoretical framework that is the basis for this study has its origins in Susceptible-Infection-Susceptible/Recovery (SIS/SIR) models developed for terrestrial systems.
+This framework identifies transmission pathways that are critical to the transition between point source and nonpoint source transmission dynamics, and focuses on the relationships between infective dose, infective particle concentration and flux, host population density and within population disease susceptibility.

 Many invertebrates can affect local dose of a disease agent through filter-feeding.
 This interaction between host population density and filtration capacity makes it possible for the host population to affect disease agent transmission rates.
 Experimental studies will address this interaction by considering:

-These experiments will be conducted with eastern oysters and the dermo disease causative agent at the Rutgers University Aquaculture Innovation Center (AIC).
-The experiments will use infected oysters that will release parasites into three replicate exposure tanks.
-Exposure tanks will contain uninfected oysters at typical Delaware Bay densities with either (1) no recruits, (2) average recruit densities, or (3) maximal recruit densities.
-These experiments will provide an estimate of how host density can affect per capita transmission.
+These experiments were conducted with Eastern oysters and the dermo disease causative agent at the Aquaculture Innovation Center (AIC).
+The experiments used infected oysters that released parasites into three replicate exposure tanks.
+Exposure tanks contained uninfected oysters at typical Delaware Bay densities with either: (1) no recruits, (2) average recruit densities or (3) maximal recruit densities.
+These experiments provided an estimate of how host density can affect per capita transmission.